dnlvarga/dnlvarga.github.io/payloads.md

 ```
 ip addr
 ```
+[SecLists](https://github.com/danielmiessler/SecLists/tree/master/Web-Shells) contains reverse shell scripts for various languages and web frameworks, and we can utilize any of them to receive a reverse shell as well.

-To create a reverse shell payload I can recommend this [online reverse shell generator](https://www.revshells.com/), but here are some example:
+To create a reverse shell payload I can recommend this [online reverse shell generator](https://www.revshells.com/), but here are some example.

 ## Bash Payloads